Pai is a wonderful laid back backpackers town located in the mountains of Northwest Thailand.

 This pool is a nice place just to chill, out for the afternoon.
 It’s fairly central and entrance is pretty cheap.
 You can swim in the decent sized pool or relax on mats on the grass, and there are beverages (both alcoholic and non) for sale should you fancy a drink.
 Find it on the east side of town, across the bridge and about 5-10 minutes walk further along.

 There are many bars in Pai that are great just for relaxing in for a few hours.
 In town Almost Famous and Yellow Sun are two of my favourites.
 The former for it’s more intimate feel and the latter for its decorations and live music.
-They are found on the ‘bar street’.
+Both of these are to be found on the ‘bar street’.
 It runs off the river facing end of the walking street.
 Don’t Cry (Reggae Bar) and Sunset are ‘out of town’ slightly and where many people head when the bars in town shut.
 Both are great for their design.
 The former for its open air approach with a fire pit in the centre, the latter for it’s spread out but still cozy and relaxed feel.

 This huge cave has 3 sections that you will be guided through by a local guide with a lantern.
 This includes a bamboo boat ride through one section.
 As well as the caves natural features and it’s bat inhabitants, you can see evidence of prehistoric inhabitants including (very faded) cave art and burial coffins.
 Go for sunset so you can see the spectacular sight of thousands of sparrows crowding one of the caves exits.